 How does LMS software work?

 LMS software hosts a range of learning content, including video, interactive courses, and documents.
-Moreover, you can build your own courses, or pick from the huge selection of pre-made training packages by content vendors, like Atlantic Training.
+Moreover, you can build your own courses, or pick from the huge selection of pre-made training packages by content vendors.

 Training packages arrive in various embedding strategies, such as ‘Tin Can’ and Shareable Content Object Reference Model (SCORM).